3d-dice/documentation/versioned_docs/version-0.6/addons/parser.md

 As mentioned in the [config setup](http://localhost:3001/docs/usage/config), Dice-Box requires a parser to do the fun things.
 Any roll notations that are more than the simple pattern `{quantity}d{side}+/-{modifier}` have to go through a parser to make sense of the notation.
 All the rolls supported are documented at [Roll20 Dice Specification](https://roll20.zendesk.com/hc/en-us/articles/360037773133-Dice-Reference#DiceReference-Roll20DiceSpecification)

 ## dice-roller-parser
 Rather than write my own parser from the ground up, I found one written by [Ben Morton](https://github.com/BTMorton) called [dice_roller](https://github.com/BTMorton/dice_roller).
 While almost fully featured, the `dice_roller` project seems to have gone dormant.
 I forked that project into [@3d-dice/dice-roller-parser](https://github.com/3d-dice/dice-roller-parser), where I've been able to fix some bugs I've found as well as add features I need for Dice-Box.
 The important feature of dice_roller that made it different from other programmatic dice rollers like [RPG Dice Roller](https://dice-roller.github.io/documentation/) is that it allows a custom random function as a constructor parameter.
 Instead of using a random function, I hijack this feature to pass in a function that contains all the roll results from Dice-Box.
-So insted of producing random numbers, it's just parsing the notation with the values I've delivered to it.
+So instead of producing random numbers, it's just parsing the notation with the values I've delivered to it.

 :::note
 The documentation for [@3d-dice/dice-roller-parser](https://github.com/3d-dice/dice-roller-parser) on GitHub is pretty robust so it is not reproduced here.